LitingKu/SpaCCI/docs/Installation.md

   overlay_filter: 0.2  # Adjust the darkness of the image
 ---

-<span style="font-family: 'ABeeZee', sans-serif; color: #94C47D;">SpaCCI</span> R package can be installed from GitHub using the following steps:
+<span style="font-family: 'ABeeZee', sans-serif; color: #94C47D;">SpaCCI</span> R package can be installed from r cran or GitHub using the following steps:

 ## Dependencies